 Moreover, the variations of tremor occurrence have been linked to tidal cycles.
 Nakata et al. (2008) noticed that tremor swarms often exhibit occurrences with a periodicity of about 12 or 24 h, and concluded that they are probably related to Earth tides.
 Their occurrence is also well correlated with time evolution of Coulomb failure stress (CFS) and CFS rate.
 However, they noted that tremor occurrences are advanced by a few hours relative to CFS, from which they conclude that a simple Coulomb threshold model is not sufficient to explain tremor occurrence.
 Instead they point out that the correlation of tremor occurrence and the CFS rate as well as the time delay between both could be reproduced by using the rate- and state-dependent friction law.
 Thomas et al. (2009) have also observed that tremor occurrence on the deep San Andreas fault are correlated with small, tidal shear stress changes.
 They explain it by a very weak fault zone with low effective normal stress, probably due to near-lithostatic pore pressures at the depth of the tremor source region.

-Shelly et al. (2006) made two hypothesis explaining how highly pressured fluids could generate tectonic tremor.
+Shelly et al. (2006) made two hypotheses explaining how highly pressured fluids could generate tectonic tremor.
 A first possibility is that tremor is generated by the movement of fluids at depth, either by hydraulic fracturing or by coupling between the rock and fluid flow.
 The accompanying slip could be triggered by the same fluid movement that generates the tremor or, alternatively, the fluid flow could be a response to changes in stress and strain induced by the accompanying slip.
 The second possibility is that tremor is generated by slow otherwise aseismic shear slip on the plate interface as slip locally accelerates owing to the effects of geometric or physical irregularities on the plate interface.
 Fluids would then play an auxiliary role, altering the conditions on the plate interface to enable transient slip events, without generating seismic waves directly.

 Fagereng and Diener (2011) have explained why the generation of tectonic tremor is restricted to a small range of depth along the plate boundary by computing the equilibrium mineral assemblages at different P-T conditions, and comparing it to the P-T path of the subducting oceanic crust in Shikoku and Cascadia.
 They noted that for most of the P-T path, there are no dehydration reactions and the slab remains fluid-absent, except for depths between 30 and 35 km depth for Shikoku, and depths between 30 and 40 km for Cascadia, where the mineral model predicts signifficant water release.
 These depth ranges coincide with the depth range where tremor has been observed.
 They concluded that abundant tremor activity requires metamorphic conditions where localized dehydration occurs during subduction, and that subduction zones where dehydration reactions are more widely distributed will produce a more diffuse pattern of tremor activity that would be harder to detect.